New self-service community allows faculty and staff to complete Federated Authorization Requests online.

 Alerts and Announcements

-Access to Electronic Research Notebooks will be unavailable for about three hours during the maintenance period.
+University systems will be unavailable at times during the maintenance period.

-Vulnerabilities affect Microsoft Windows, Internet Explorer, Edge, Office, and more.
+Microsoft Corporation has announced security updates for May that affect Microsoft Windows, Edge, Office, and more.

 Vendor maintenance will be performed on the Student Information System (PeopleSoft and PeopleSoft Mobile) beginning at 7 p.m. on Saturday, May 16.
 This work is expected to last until 7 p.m. on Sunday, May 17.

 Bradford campus users may experience intermittent network service interruptions as PennREN works to resolve the issue.

 Please save all work, complete all transactions (including printing), and exit the system before 5 p.m. on Friday.

 The message asks the reader to click a button to review their quarantined messages.